 = == =============================

 It appears that CD has changed its tune somewhat in regard to censoring.
 Somewhere on the site, probably where the above information is laid out, CD once stated in plain English that it didn't censor.
 Ever.
 (As an aside, Reading over its commenting policy, now, I am tempted to ask, How can you censor and not censor at the same time?
 I am all for responsible management, but not abuse.
 I’m not a fan of power trippers.
 And you signal that your intentions are not good when you power trip.)
 Censoring is one thing.
 Moderating and weeding out grenade-type posts is another.
 I agree with responsible management of the site, which could necessitate blocking trouble makers.
 But then again, I have good intentions.
 I wouldn’t use a policy like CD’s to block someone whose intentions are good, doesn’t attack people (with malice for sure) but has opinions about things that are sometimes different than mine.
-(And not having the commenting policy perfectly memorized would not qualify a poster who slipped a little, say in regard to long posts, as someone with bad intentions.)
+(And not having the commenting policy perfectly memorized would not prove that a poster who slipped a little, say in regard to long posts, was someone with bad intentions.)
 I wouldn’t block a reader whose main purpose was to object, without even using foul language, to those who abuse power, even if they believed ‘I’ was doing so, unless I had reason to believe they were insincere and intended only to disrupt the discourse enjoyed by all.
 I – my views – am out there, online in various forums and in my blog.
 And I can be spoken with.
 You can know, fully, my intentions.

 "However, in order to maintain this site as a trusted and useful resource, we reserve the right to remove any post that does not comply with our Comment Policy, or simply is not in keeping with our editorial standards for civility."